EvgeniyDoctor/MyRandomPony/README.md

 ### Change image on
 Allows you to choose whether the image will change: on the **homescreen** only, on the **lockscreen** only, or on **both**.<br>
-Available only for Android 7.0 and higher.
+:exclamation:&nbsp;Available only for Android 7.0 and higher.

 ### Frequency of changing
 Allows you to choose the frequency of changing the wallpaper: